 Construction-Only Loan

-Oftentimes, after an investor has completed several ground up construction projects, they have architect plans and drawings and budgets that can be replicated on future lots.
+Oftentimes, after an investor has completed several ground-up construction projects, they have architect plans and drawings and budgets that can be replicated on future lots.
 Of course, this depends on the size, configuration, and zoning of the lot.

 Construction Loan vs. Mortgage

-To help clear things up, here are some of the ways in which construction loans differ from traditional mortgages:
+Here are some of the ways in which construction loans differ from traditional mortgages:

 Construction Loans are Paid in Stages